Using Regular Expression to Match HTMLThursday, February 20, 2020

 You will know how powerful regular expression is once you use it. - A developer sigh heartily.

 “A regular expression (sometimes called a rational expression) is a sequence of characters that define a search pattern, mainly for use in pattern matching with strings, or string matching, i.e. "find and replace"-like operations.
 The concept arose in the 1950s, when the American mathematician Stephen Kleene formalized the description of a regular language, and came into common use with the Unix text processing utilities ed (a line editor for the Unix operating system), an editor, and grep (a command-line utility for searching plain-text data sets for lines matching a regular expression), a filter (a computer program or subroutine to process a stream, producing another stream).”
-This is an excerpt from Wikipedia used to define regular expression.
+This is an excerpt from Wikipedia used to define the regular expression.

 So we can use regular expressions to match HTML tag and extract the data in HTML documents.